 The cafe and restaurant scene is buzzing in Coolangatta with something for everyone and all in walking distance from the hotel.
 But if you are looking for the quintessential Gold Coast lunch we recommend one of the beach font surf clubs at either Rainbow Bay Surf Club or Greenmount Beach Club.
 For dinner, the Urban List have put together a list of local restaurants in the area, click here to view the article.

-THINGS TO DO AND
+THINGS TO DO AND PLACES TO EAT.

 For shopping, dining and entertainment in the heart of Coolangatta, head to the Strand Shopping Centre.
 The centre has a cinema and Timezone where the kids can be entertained for hours.